RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Problem Formulation

 \section{Problem Formulation}

-We consider two navigation tasks under a \textbf{zero-shot} setting, where agents are required to generalize without task-specific training.
-Both tasks involve navigating in previously unseen environments to locate a target, but differ in the availability of contextual information: the first relies solely on online RGB observations, while the second leverages an additional offline traversal video as prior context.
+We consider two semantic navigation tasks under a \textbf{zero-shot} setting, where the agent must locate a target object in a novel environment without task-specific training.
+These tasks differ in the availability of contextual information: the first relies solely on online RGB observations, while the second leverages an offline traversal video as prior context.

-\textbf{RGB Navigation.} In the standard ObjectNav task with \textbf{RGB-only inputs}, an agent must navigate in an unseen environment to locate an object specified by a human-provided instruction.
-We denote the set of object categories as \( C = \{c_0, \dots, c_m\} \) and the set of scenes as \( S = \{s_0, \dots, s_m\} \).
-Each episode is defined as \( T_i = \{s_i, c_i, p_i\} \), where the agent starts from a random position \( p_i \) in scene \( s_i \) with target category \( c_i \).
-The agent receives only an RGB observation and the target category, without access to depth or pose information.
-The action space \(A\) includes six discrete actions: \textit{move forward}, \textit{turn left}, \textit{turn right}, \textit{look up}, \textit{look down}, and \textit{stop}.
-The \textit{move forward} action moves the agent by 25 cm, while \textit{turn} actions adjust orientation by 30°.
-An episode is considered successful if the agent issues a \textit{stop} action when the geodesic distance to the target is below a predefined threshold, with a trajectory length within the steps limit.
+\textbf{RGB Navigation.} In the standard \textit{ObjectNav} task with RGB-only inputs, an agent must navigate an unseen environment to approach a target object specified by a human-provided instruction.
+We denote the set of object categories as $\mathcal{C} = \{c_1, \dots, c_M\}$ and the set of scenes as $\mathcal{S} = \{s_1, \dots, s_N\}$. \footnote{Each scene $s_i \in \mathcal{S}$ represents a unique physical environment (e.g., a specific house layout) used to evaluate the agent's navigation performance.} Each episode is defined by a tuple $\mathcal{T}_i = \langle s_i, c_i, p_i \rangle$, where the agent starts from an initial pose $p_i$ in scene $s_i$ with target category $c_i \in \mathcal{C}$.
+At each time step $t$, the agent receives an RGB observation $o_t \in \mathbb{R}^{H \times W \times 3}$ and the target category $c_i$, without access to depth or pose information.
+The action space $\mathcal{A}$ consists of six discrete actions: \textit{move\_forward}, \textit{turn\_left}, \textit{turn\_right}, \textit{look\_up}, \textit{look\_down}, and \textit{stop}.
+An episode is considered successful if the agent executes a \textit{stop} action when the geodesic distance to the target is below a predefined threshold, with a trajectory length within the step limit.

-\textbf{Contextual RGB Navigation.} In the contextual variant, the agent is additionally provided with an offline traversal video \( V_s \) of a human exploring a novel environment \( s \).
-The task then requires locating the target object by combining prior visual context from the offline video with real-time RGB observations.
-This formulation enables the agent to reduce redundant exploration and achieve more efficient navigation and object localization in unseen environments.
+\textbf{Contextual RGB Navigation.} In the contextual variant, the agent is additionally provided with an offline traversal video $V_{s_i}$ of a human exploring the target environment $s_i$.
+The agent must then navigate the same environment $s_i$ to approach the target object by combining prior visual context from $V_{s_i}$ with real-time RGB observations.
+Compared to the RGB-only setting, this formulation enables the agent to reduce redundant exploration and achieve more efficient semantic navigation in unseen environments.